 Inside, the air soon took on a turquoise hue as the curative magic began its work.

 Sanctuary was the perfect example of an ancient spell that did not modernize well.
-It offered powerful regenerative boosts comparable to the best healing spells and had limited Ether Resistance bypass thanks to its area saturation.
-However, it also required a ritualized casting process with a long setup time, including the creation of a ring from which the containment field formed.
+It offered powerful regenerative boosts and had limited Ether Resistance bypass thanks to its area saturation.
+However, it also required ritual casting with a long setup time, including the creation of a ring from which the containment field formed.
 Combined with the glowing barrier that exposed its position on a battlefield, Sanctuary had been deemed 'obsolete' by Aura Magic healers.
-However, as ritual spells could be inscribed into rune sets, it was the Runic Magic users who retained this time-proven spell.
+Yet as ritual spells could be inscribed into rune sets, it was the Runic Magic users who retained this time-proven spell.

 "...This is the only army stopping the Caliphate from breaching our defenses in the west.
 Just what do you think would happen if you lost it all!
 Yet like an idiot you insist on gambling before your reinforcements could arrive, reinforcements that my father paid his life to send you!"